How to Line Dance Like a Pro in 2024

 5. Kick

 A kick is a leg lift movement in any direction.
 Don’t completely straighten the knee.
+Now that you know the basics, you can start to learn some nice complicated full line dances.

 Popular Line Dances

-When it comes to learning how to line dance as a beginner, it is best to start with some of the easiest line dances.
+When it comes to learning how to line dance as a beginner, it's best to start with some of the easiest line dances.
 You may be familiar with popular dances, such as the Cupid Shuffle or the Electric Slide, which often play at weddings or other dance events.
 You can learn how to line dance these hit numbers in no time!

 The Cupid Shuffle

-1. Take eight side steps to the right (last step is a touch step)
+- Take eight side steps to the right (last step is a touch step).

-4. Last, do eight counts of stepping in place and turn ¼ to the left
+- Last, do eight counts of stepping in place, shimmying a quarter to the left.

-5. You’ll now be facing a different wall and you’ll then repeat the same steps
+- You’ll now be facing a different wall and you’ll then repeat the same steps.

 Cowboy Boogie

-1. Take a grapevine step (step to the side, step behind, step to the side) to the right
+- Take a Grapevine step (step to the side, step behind, step to the side) to the right.

-2. Do a hitch (knee up) move at the end
+- Now, instead of a tap, do a hitch (knee up) at the end.

-3. Repeat this same step and hitch to the left
+- Repeat this same step and hitch to the left.

-4. Next, a step forward with a hitch
+- Next, a step forward with a hitch.

-5. Another step forward and hitch
+- Another step forward and hitch.

-6. Step back for three counts with a hitch at the end
+- Step back for three counts with a hitch at the end.
+Or you could smack your left heel with your right hand for extra flare.

-7. Then “boogie” with hips (this means to do a small hip movement forward and back)
+- Then “boogie” with those hips (this means to do a small hip movement forward and back).
+The step here is to boogie twice forward and twice back, then a single boogie forward and back.

 Line Dance Songs